 }

-Returns An array with the match info, or null if not found
+Returns An array with info about the match, or null if no match

-re.lastIndex Keeps track of where the next search starts
+re.lastIndex Keeps track of where the next search should start

 ✅ 10 Review Fill-Gap Questions

 Let’s test what you remember!
-Fill in the blanks below 👇
+Fill in the blanks 👇

 1. The .exec() method is used to __ a string for a pattern.